mavenecommerce/mbootstrap/README.md

 ## How to install
 ### Step 1.
 Install theme as Composer module

 Create (or edit) `composer.json` file in your project folder, near `magento/` folder.
-You nedd add next lines to your composer.json:
+You need add next lines to your composer.json:
 ```
     "repositories": [
         {